keycloak/keycloak-community/design/validation-spi.md

 An earlier attempt at a unified validation SPI can be found here [KEYCLOAK-2045 Add support for flexible Validation](https://github.com/keycloak/keycloak/pull/7324) and was discussed on the [keycloak-dev mailing list](https://groups.google.com/g/keycloak-dev/c/-XjQu7rn56s).

+After some discussion, it became apparent that this proposal provides a very comprehensive validation framework that offers numerous functionalities that go beyond the requirements of user profile validation and other validations in Keycloak.

+However, the API was very complex and not easy to understand.
+Therefore, it was agreed that @thomasdarimont would revise the proposal again and present it in a smaller form.
+This has resulted in the new "Simple Validation SPI" proposal.

 ## Proposed Validation SPI